K-25: Gaseous diffusion

 Uranium hexafluoride is a highly corrosive substance.
 It is an oxidant and a Lewis acid which is able to bind to fluoride.
-It reacts with water to form a solid compound, and is very difficult to handle on an industrial scale.
+It reacts with water to form a solid compound and is very difficult to handle on an industrial scale.

 Organization

 Booth, Dunning and von Grosse investigated the gaseous diffusion process.
 In 1941, they were joined by Francis G. Slack from Vanderbilt University and Willard F. Libby from the University of California.
 In July 1941, an Office of Scientific Research and Development (OSRD) contract was awarded to Columbia University to study gaseous diffusion.
 With the help of the mathematician Karl P. Cohen, they built a twelve-stage pilot gaseous diffusion plant at the Pupin Laboratories.
 Initial tests showed that the stages were not as efficient as the theory would suggest; they would need about 4,600 stages to enrich to 90 percent uranium-235.

 A secret contract was awarded to M. W. Kellogg for engineering studies in July 1941.
 This included the design and construction of a ten-stage pilot gaseous diffusion plant.
-On 14 December 1942, the Manhattan District, the US Army component of the Manhattan Project, as the effort to develop an atomic bomb became known, contracted Kellogg to design, build and operate a full-scale production plant.
+On 14 December 1942, the Manhattan District, the US Army component of the Manhattan Project (as the effort to develop an atomic bomb became known) contracted Kellogg to design, build and operate a full-scale production plant.
 Unusually, the contract did not require any guarantees from Kellogg that it could actually accomplish this task.
 Because the scope of the project was not well defined, Kellogg and the Manhattan District agreed to defer any financial details to a later, cost-plus contract, which was executed in April 1944.
 Kellogg was then paid $2.5 million.

 For security reasons, the Army had Kellogg establish a wholly owned subsidiary, the Kellex Corporation, so the gaseous diffusion project could be kept separate from other company work.
 "Kell" stood for "Kellogg" and "X" for secret.
 Kellex operated as a self-contained and autonomous entity.
 Percival C. Keith, Kellogg's vice president of engineering, was placed in charge of Kellex.
-He drew extensively on Kellogg to staff the new company, but also had to recruit staff from outside as well.
+He drew extensively on Kellogg to staff the new company but also had to recruit staff from outside.
 Eventually, Kellex would have over 3,700 employees.